Integralist/integralist.co.uk/content/posts/new-laptop-configuration.md

 make && make install
 ```

-Additionally you might get errors about missing header files so you might need something like `export CPLUS_INCLUDE_PATH=/usr/local/Cellar/python/3.7.4/Frameworks/Python.framework/Headers/`.
-Nothing is ever easy.
+The key flags are...

+- `--enable-python3interp`: tell the compilation you want Python3 support
+- `--with-python3-command`: give it a path to a Python3 interpreter/binary (†)
+- `--with-python3-config-dir`: a configuration directory used by the version of Python3 you want to use.

+> † e.g. if I run that full path in my terminal shell it'll actually run the Python3 REPL so I know it's a valid path to provide.

-> Note: This gets more confusing when you have packages such as [Black](https://github.com/psf/black) that needs to be installed to that global interpreter.
+> Note: Things get even more confusing when you have packages such as [Black](https://github.com/psf/black) that needs to be installed to that particular Python3 interpreter.

 Configure vim with [vim-plug](https://github.com/junegunn/vim-plug) plugin manager: